itsyunnie/GIS-for-Remote-Assessment-of-Residential-Properties/README.md

 ### 3. Housing Condition Assessment
 Develop a predictive model to assess housing conditions, with a focus on roof analysis, using overhead imagery:
 - **RoofAnalysis.ipynb**: Includes two primary steps:
-   1. **Roof Detection**: Identify the presence and location of roofs in images by using Roboflow platform.
+   1. **RoofDetection.ipynb**: Identify the presence and location of roofs in images by using Roboflow platform.
 You can call Roboflow API and use the model we trained.
    2. **Roof Segmentation**: (Future Direction) Convert the bounding boxes to segmentation masks.
 Then, remove background using segmentation masks.